 4. Easy Rides

 A delightful network of short trails is located around the camp, and by linking the trails you can create loop trails of whatever length you like.
 The trails run through verdant forest to interesting destinations like the White Salmon River, flowing in its gorge below the trail, and the Trout Lake Big Tree (202 feet tall and 84 inches in diameter at chest height), the largest ponderosa pine on record.
 These trails are suitable for green horses and green riders.

 5. Intermediate Rides

 The Buck Creek, Morrison Creek, and Wicky Creek Trails are all intermediate-level trails located not far from camp.
-You ride them individually, or link all three to create a memorable loop that includes a densely-shaded canyon, open forest, several bubbling creeks, and the interesting Wicky Creek Shelter.
+You can ride them individually or link all three to create a memorable loop that includes a densely shaded canyon, open forest, several bubbling creeks, and the interesting Wicky Creek Shelter.
 The shelter was built for winter recreationists, but since it has hitching rails and a picnic table it’s also an inviting spot for equestrians to stop for lunch.